Depth- and Semantics-aware Multi-modal Domain Translation: Generating 3D Panoramic Color Images from LiDAR Point Clouds: RELATED WORK

 As an alternative to cGAN-based adversarial learning approaches, asymmetric encoder-decoder networks~\cite{Kim_2019} and U-NET models~\cite{Kim2020ColorIG} are also introduced to render point clouds in a rather supervised fashion.
 Likewise, the work in~\cite{SongECCV2020} introduces an end-to-end framework with a point cloud encoder and an RGB decoder enriched with a refinement network in order to enhance the image quality generated from novel viewpoints in a point cloud.

 The works from~\cite{Milz2019Points2Pix3P,Kim_2019,Kim2020ColorIG,Shalom2021} can be considered the most similar to our method.
 Although these methods can, to some degree, generate scene images from a given point cloud, they cannot process unstructured and sparse \textit{full-scan} LiDAR point clouds due to computational constraints.
 Furthermore, these approaches neither incorporate scene semantics nor predict the depth map for the generated image.
-In contrast, we employ scene semantics as a bridge to convert a full-scan LiDAR point cloud to a panoramic scene image with the corresponding depth information.
+In contrast, during inference, we utilize the complete LiDAR scan to generate a panoramic scene image, and the corresponding depth information.
+Conversely, during training, we work with cropped sections of the LiDAR data aligned with the camera's field of view.

 Regarding semantic scene segmentation, which is a well-studied topic, we have a particular interest in projection-based models~\cite{salsanext,milioto2019iros,salsanet} to segment LiDAR point clouds.
 This is because the spherical projection, for instance, yields the native 2D view of the LiDAR scan, which allows for generating panoramic RGB counterparts.
 There is also a large corpus of work on the semantic segmentation of camera images~\cite{2020arXiv200402307M,2020arXiv200311883Z} with a surge of new papers focusing on Vision Transformer approaches~\cite{2020arXiv200510821T,2021arXiv211109883L}.
 Thanks to the modular structure of our framework, any of these state-of-the-art segmentation models can be seamlessly integrated into the proposed pipeline.